AsteriskAmpersand/Ice-Stable/README.md

 - Clutch Claw Weapon Attack:
 	- Final Hit:
 		- Partbreak Modifier increased to 2.35x (up from 1.00x).
-		- > Compensates for first three hits having a Partbreak Mod of 0.0x.
+		- > This change compensates for the first three hits having a Partbreak Modifier of 0.0x.

 ### ──────────【 Dual Blades 】────────── ###